 To help you start the process, let’s explain the technology involved.

 People use this versatile method for reproducing detailed images and patterns, photographs and complicated designs.
-Additionally, it most advantageous when designs have multiple colours and the required metre or run rate is lower.
+Additionally, it is most advantageous when designs have multiple colours and the required meter or run rate is lower.

 The base fabric we use is usually white, ecru or Ivory.
 These shades will give the best reproduction of the design.
 Coloured fabrics can be digitally printed.
 However, like your desktop printer, one only adds the colour on top, and this may affect the overall effect.

-Digital textile printers print fabric with a number of inks.
-These range from the 4 process colours, Cyan, Magenta, Yellow and Black (CMYK) to between 8 and 12 colours.
+Digital fabric printers print fabric with a number of inks.
+These range from the 4 process colours, Cyan, Magenta, Yellow and Black (CMYK), to between 8 and 12 colours.
 Additional colour channels add to the fabric printer's overall ‘gamut’ or colour space.
 This expands the range of colours that the machine is able to reproduce.

 The wider the gamut, the greater the ability to reproduce fine tones, hit specific spot colours or outlying bright colours.
 Some printers may use Orange, Blue, Green, Red etc to improve the strength of certain shades.

-There are two main types of digital fabric printing – direct-to-textile and sublimation printing using transfer paper.
+There are two main types of digital fabric printing – direct-to-fabric and sublimation printing using transfer paper.
 When designs are printed via either of these methods, we use similar machinery.
-Sometimes they even use the same machines that have had slight modifications.
+Sometimes we even use the same machines that have had slight modifications.

 The results are superb high-quality designs that don’t take long to print.

-Remember this when you need to order smaller runs of exceptional quality custom digital printed fabrics.
+Remember this when you need to order smaller runs of exceptional quality custom digital printed materials.
 And don't forget this when you have quick turnaround times.

 The digital process is known for its sustainability.
 It uses water-based inks that are eco-friendly and don’t contain chemicals.